- Click On Orange Button Above For Free 'Insider' Praxis II Report

 For an effective Praxis study, a prep guide is the most indispensable test preparation material you will ever have.

-A dead give-away that a review guide won’t help you pass is when the Praxis practice test is easier than the real exam.
+A dead give-away that a Praxis 2 exam study guide won’t help you pass is when the practice test is easier than the real exam.
 Another red flag that a test preparation guide for the ETS exam isn't effective is if it reads like a textbook and doesn't have any test content focus.

 Now, you may say that this could be attributed to poor study habits or because the amount of knowledge required on your teacher certification test is so vast.
 However, it cannot be disputed that good Praxis practice books should be able to concise cover well known topics that are tested, explain key points briefly and directly to the point, plus have practice exams that are very similar to the real exam…